SumoLogic/sumologic-kubernetes-collection/docs/v4-migration-doc.md

 ## Important changes

-### OpenTelemetry Collector
+### Remove Fluent Bit and Fluentd

-The new version replaces both Fluentd and Fluent Bit with the OpenTelemetry Collector.
-In the majority of cases, this doesn't require any manual intervention.
-However, custom processing in Fluentd or Fluent Bit will need to be ported to the OpenTelemetry Collector configuration format.
-Please check [Solution Overview][solution-overview] and see below for details.
+As of version 3 of the Chart, Fluent Bit and Fluentd were replaced by the OpenTelemetry Collector by default.
+However, it was still possible to use Fluent Bit and/or Fluentd by changing the configuration.
+In version 4 this is no longer possible.
+For migration instructions, see the

-[solution-overview]: /docs/README.md#solution-overview
+[v3 migration guide][v3_migration_guide].

 ### Drop Prometheus recording rule metrics